-I am a filmmaker and photographer who also dabbles in gaming, so I often look to gaming equipment to make post production a little more intuitive and personalized.
-At the end of the day, it's all about personal preference when it comes to our equipment, so no work station will look the same.
+As a filmmaker and photographer who also dabbles in gaming, I sometimes have to look to gaming equipment to make post production a little more intuitive and personalized.
+At the end of the day, it’s all about personal preference… and also treating yourself.

 My most recent peripheral purchase was the Razer Naga Trinity gaming mouse.
-I was hesitant to purchase this one due to the price (it retailed for $100 at the time of purchase) and the compatibility of Razer's Synapse software on Mac OS which is required to be able to customize the buttons on the Naga, as most gaming equipment is designed for PCs.
+I was hesitant to purchase this one due to the price (it retailed for $100 at the time of purchase) and the compatibility of Razer’s Synapse software on Mac OS.
+Synapse is required to be able to customize the buttons on the Naga.
 Luckily, there were a bunch of Mac gamers who had already ventured into this territory and assured me that the Synapse software does indeed work on Mac OS.

 The big draw of the Naga Trinity for me is the side panel which can be customized and programmed to trigger keybindings that you would normally have to press on your keyboard.
-In Adobe Premiere, for example, you can assign your Blade tool, Arrow tool, any panels, even the export window, to its own button on the Naga, allowing you to work in your sequence and navigate around Premiere just with one hand.
+In Adobe Premiere, for example, you can assign your Blade tool, Arrow tool, any panels, even the export window, to its own button on the Naga.
+This allows you to work in your sequence and navigate around Premiere just with one hand.

 A 3-in-1 mouse

-The Naga Trinity is three models of Razer's mouse offerings with its 12-key (MMO gaming), 7-key (MOBA gaming), and 2-key interchangeable side panels that can have completely different customizations.
+The Naga Trinity is a 3-in-1 mouse with its 12-key (MMO gaming), 7-key (MOBA gaming), and 2-key interchangeable side panels.
+Each panel can have its own completely different customizations.
 The panels attach via a magnet and are very sturdy.

 Multiple options for button assignments